- Statutory Information

 - We host parent focus groups and our governing body includes parent representatives.

-- We regularly invite parents with SEN into school.
+- We regularly invite parents with SEND into school.

 14. Who can I contact for further information?

 In the first instance you would contact a student's tutor or class teacher.
-Further information can be obtained from the Heads of Year or the SENCo.
+Further information can be obtained from the Year Leads or the SENDCo.
 All contact details can be found on our website.

 |BRAAIN Social Media Poster leaflet||28th Nov 2018||Download|